 Common Name: Dotted Saxifrage

-Saxifraga punctata is a Perennial up to 0.10 metres tall.
+Saxifraga punctata is a perennial plant that can grow up to 0.10 metres tall.

 It has edible uses.

 We have almost no information for this species and do not know if it will be hardy in Britain, though judging by its native range it is likely to succeed outdoors in most parts of this country.
 The following notes are based on the general needs of the genus.

 Prefers an open soil surrounded by stones and a cool damp position[

 ].
 Grows well in a rock garden.